-College provides excellent learning abilities but also a big hole in the pocketbook.
-Keeping track of where you obtain the finances for the courses you take each semester and the total balance of what you need to spend is a big deal.
-It will also help give you a clear total on what you spend each year fully for your education.
+College provides excellent learning opportunities but also a big hole in the pocketbook.
+Keeping track of where you obtain the finances for courses you take each semester, and the total balance of what you need to spend is a big deal.
+It will also help give you a clear total of what you spend each year on your education.

 You can easily account for everything from gifts for the kids and parents to cards, decorations, special meals and anything else that may come your way.